 Sesame Buns: We used wheat buns in our recipe photos, but we prefer sesame buns.
 This is because they add a little crunch to every bite!

 Substitutions: Wheat, white, and brioche buns are all good substitutes.
 You can even use English muffins if desired.
-Also, you can also use a gluten free bun to make these incredible burgers gluten-free!
+Also, you can also use a gluten-free bun to make these incredible burgers gluten-free!

-Guacamole: The avocados in guacamole add a great creaminess to this burger.
+Guacamole: The avocados in guacamole add great creaminess to this burger.
 We just purchased guacamole at the grocery store, but you can certainly make your own if you’d like.

 Substitutions: Slices from a fresh ripe avocado can be substituted for guacamole.
+Need to save half of an avocado?
+Try this food hugger!

 Lettuce: Lettuce adds some freshness to the recipe.
 It’s also great to put on the bottom bun and set the guacamole on top of it so the bun doesn’t get soggy.